frypatch/The-Price-of-Remembering/book/CHAPTER_26.md

 But I knew.

-Not with certainty, though not the way I know a chord that rings true or the feel of perfect pitch under my fingers.
+Not with certainty, not the way I know a chord that rings true or the feel of perfect pitch under my fingers.
 It was a deeper sort of knowing, the quiet kind you keep tucked behind your ribs.

 She lied.